Overheard at World Agri-Tech – 11 talking points for the sector to ponder

 Time to rethink the model?

 Feroz Sheikh, chief information and digital officer at Syngenta Group, says AI is allowing growers to make data-driven decisions that drive productivity, profitability, and sustainability.
+(Kevin Lines)

 AI needs ‘humans’ in the loops

-Robotics and AI are clearly the other huge trends.
+Robotics and AI are clearly other huge trends.
 Feroz Sheikh, chief information and digital officer at Syngenta Group, explained how the company is combining agronomic knowledge with cutting-edge AI capabilities, enabling it to “empower growers to make data-driven decisions that drive productivity, profitability, and sustainability”.

 But ‘humans’ in the loops are needed.
 “AI won’t replace agronomists”, I was told by Claudia Roessler from Microsoft.